-To stay up to date on events and classes, check out their Facebook page.
+To stay up to date on events and classes, check out their Bayer Farms Facebook page.

-Important things to know before visiting a lavender farms and lavender fields
+Important things to know before visiting lavender farms in the U.S.

 While some lavender farms in the U.S. may be free, others may charge admission, event and/or activity fees.
 If you are visiting a free farm, it’s good etiquette to purchase something in their farm store.